DisruptionSystemsINC/RipperCurse/README.md

 # RipperCurse
 A java script to download a modpack from Curseforge onto your linux machine

-Some Packs do not work, as their manifest.JSON is different from the one this program searches for (For whatever reason the JSON is not standardized, screw you Curse)

-This script is to be run with Java 11.
+This script is to be run with Java 19.
-Install it on ubuntu using `apt-get install openjdk-11-jre` or `apt-get install default-jre`
+Install it on ubuntu using `apt-get install openjdk-19-jre`

 The script uses the Modpack-zip file downloaded from Curseforge and downloads the mods using wget.
-Yes, the code is messy.
-No, i won't fix the messy code.

 To run, CLI place this .jar and the modpack zip into your MC profile folder and run the jar using `java -jar RipperCurseCLI.jar --ModFile [filename]`